haxpor/blog/_posts/monthly-report/2017-09-01-month-report-august-2017.md

 <sub>One of latter step is to wait for Chinese government to review and approve your ICP license application</sub>
 </center>

+When you log in into QCloud dashboard, be sure to check out [beian](https://console.qcloud.com/beian) which will take you to the beginning of application process for ICP license.
+You will need that link, it's not that super easy to find if you didn't know Chinese.

 I'm still waiting for this, it's getting close to 20 days I have to wait.
 I hope things are ok.